susurobo/smart-turn-multimodal/docs/data_generation_contribution_guide.md

 **FLAC is the preferred format** for training data.
 Lossy formats such as MP3 or Opus should be avoided.

 **Mono audio** with a **bit depth of 16 bits** is used for training and is strongly preferred.
 The model works with 16kHz audio, but sample rates higher than this are fine.

 We are happy to work with whatever naming scheme and directory structure suits you best.
-As an example, we use a unique UUID for each filename, and directory names as labels, for example, `incomplete/b3799254-8d6c-11f0-a90e-e7e92780240b.flac`.
-However, this is not required, and you may submit metadata with labels separately if this is easier.
+As an example, we use a unique UUID for each filename, and directory names as labels, for example, `eng/incomplete/b3799254-8d6c-11f0-a90e-e7e92780240b.flac`.

+Samples must be labelled/grouped by language, and also by whether they are "complete" or "incomplete" (there is more detail on these in the "Labelling" section below).

+It's fine to use directories to group samples, or to supply a separate metadata file (such as JSONL).

 ## Length